 The truth is?
 Long term, it does not solve poor sleep once and for all.

-Melatonin is a hormone that is secreted by the pineal gland to help regulate when it’s time to sleep and when it’s time to wake.
+Melatonin is a hormone that is secreted by the pineal gland in the brain to help regulate when it’s time to sleep and when it’s time to wake.
 As it gets closer to bed time, melatonin levels naturally increase as your body.
-For those who take it as a supplement/medication, it is a temporary fix to help you fall asleep more quickly.
+For those who take it as a supplement, it is a temporary fix to help you fall asleep more quickly.

 The problem?
 Medical professionals are recommending OTC melatonin more often, to younger and younger patients!
 Nationwide sale of melatonin increased by 500% over an 11 year period as of 2014!
 (US Health)